tav/gitfund/mvp/app/page/gitfund.md

 ### Timeline

-The initial version of GitFund will be ready for use by projects within 4-5 months of us hitting our target.
+The initial Beta of GitFund will be ready for use by projects within 4-5 months of us hitting our target.
 This period will be used to set up the various legal/regulatory requirements as well as to develop the site itself.

-The site will launch with an initial set of projects.
-If you'd like to be included as part of this launch set, please leave a supportive comment below with a brief description and a link to your project/repo.
+The Beta will launch with an initial set of projects.
+If you'd like your project to be part of the Beta launch, then please leave a supportive comment below with a brief description and a link to your project/repo.

+### 0% Platform Fee

+Unlike most crowdfunding sites, we will not be charging a platform fee on GitFund.
+This is possible due to a number of reasons:

+* Since GitFund is not a venture-funded startup, we do not have to make a profit in order to keep investors happy.

+* We will hold back 10% that will be used as a reserve to cover:

+  * Any chargebacks across the whole platform, where we are not able to immediately recover the funds from the project where the chargeback occurred, i.e. due to the funds already being paid out.

+  * Any excess hosting costs above our allocated budget of £4.5k/month.

+  After 90 days, all unused amounts from the reserve will then be given back to the projects, in proportion to how much was taken from them.

+  By structuring it this way, we can ensure that as much of the money reaches the intended developers, while still minimising our exposure to the risk of high growth/chargebacks.

+Please note that while we won't be charging a platform fee, third-party payment processing fees will still apply, i.e. Stripe fees, bank transfer fees, &c.

 ### Operational Costs